wp-plugins/wysija-newsletters/readme.txt

 = Upcoming major release =

-* Spam check tool
-* "View it in your browser" link
+* Subscriber profiles, ie. gender, city, or whatever you want
+* Dozens of mini improvements based on user feedback
+* Possibility to insert your own HTML in newsletter

 = Future releases =

 * New stats page
-* Subscriber profile: add any field you want, such as age, city, gender
 * Custom post types support
-* Display a list of newsletters sent in a page of your site (shortcode)
+* Display a list of past newsletters sent in a page of your site (shortcode)

 = Support =